 Now, the cash register re-imagined.
-Paying for things online with your mobile phone can be as easy as paying with cash but digital payment companies, like PayPal and Square, think the big money for them is still at the register.
-So they're rushing head-long into brick-and-mortar retail, eager for new ways to make old-fashioned money.
+Paying for things online with your mobile phone can be as easy as paying with cash.
+But digital payment companies, like PayPal and Square, think the big money for them is still at the register.
+So they're rushing headlong into brick-and-mortar retail, eager for new ways to make old-fashioned money.

 From member station WHYY, Zack Seward has the story.

-SEWARD: As of just few a days ago, Federal Donuts joined about dozen other trendy food spots across the country, trying out Square's latest bid to, quote, "reinvent the register."
+SEWARD: As of just a few days ago, Federal Donuts joined about dozen other trendy food spots across the country, trying out Square's latest bid to, quote, "reinvent the register."

 (SOUNDBITE OF A CASH REGISTER)

 FARYL URY: And now, we look at this as the register re-invented.
 And we have a sleek, white, Square Stand that holds an iPad, and allows businesses to accept credit cards on their countertop.

 SEWARD: Faryl Ury is the spokeswoman for Square.
 The San Francisco-based company, which was started by the co-founder of Twitter, already has its own card reader, compatible cash box and software.
 But now, Square is doubling down on hardware.
 Ury says its new Stand represents a shift from what most people picture when they think of the company.

 URY: A mobile device; so a food truck, or a person at a jewelry craft fair, or a farmer at a farmer's market, using it to take payments on the go.

 SEWARD: Ury says quick-service restaurants, like high-end takeout or coffee shops, are becoming an important cash cow for Square.
 The company makes its money by getting a 2.75 percent cut on every purchase.
 But Square is far from the only player in town.
 The announcement of its new Stand came on the same day competitor PayPal announced its plans for killing the register.Square's Ury says more merchants are beginning to ditch traditional systems.